Rustam-Z/big-data/Big Data/big_data.md

 - **Flume** - `data collection`, web logs to cluster in real time for processing.

 - **Apache Kafka** - collect data from cluster of pcs, web services and broadcast that to Hadoop cluster.
 Solves the problem of data ingestion.
-- **Apache ZooKeeper** `Coordination` Zookeeper is used for a cluster node configuration.
+- **Apache ZooKeeper** `Coordination` Zookeeper is used for a cluster node **configuration**.
 It is a centralized service in Hadoop, which maintains configuration information, naming as provide distributed synchronization.
 Additionally, it provides group services, manages and coordinates a large cluster of machines.

 ## Big Data